Anti-correlation between excitations and locally-favored structures in glass-forming systems: Results

 \subsection{The anti-correlation between LFS and excitations}

-We further calculate the probability of overlap between LFS and excitations, and it turns out that the probability is generally very small (Fig. \ref{figAntiCorrelation}).
-Representative snapshots also confirm that LFS and excitations are generally not overlapped (Fig. \ref{figOverlap}a-c) (indicating that there may be a spatial separation in between.)
+We further calculate the probability of overlap between LFS and excitations.
+It turns out that this probability is generally very small (Fig. \ref{figAntiCorrelation}).
+Representative snapshots shown in Fig. \ref{figOverlap} also confirm that LFS and excitations generally do not overlap, indicating that there may be a spatial separation in between.

 An anti-correlation between LFS and excitations was found by~\cite{ortlieb2023}.
 That work considered thermalized configurations.
 Here we show that the anti-correlation is robust to inherent states and we also consider experimental data.
 In fact, while the thermalized configurations with instantaneous LFS show a weaker anti-correlation at higher temperatures, the long-lived LFS considered here used here have a strong anti-correlation at all temperatures as we see in Fig.~\ref{figAntiCorrelation}.
 We return to this point below.